 The desire for frictionless payments skyrocketed contactless transactions to 8.1 billion during the COVID-19 pandemic.
-That figure more than doubled to 17.9 billion by 2023—and it’s still on the upswing.
+By 2025, the contactless transaction value rose to USD 8.75 trillion, with the projected transaction value by 2030 to be USD 18.1 trillion.

 Customers now prefer to skip the slow, fraud-prone process of swiping or inserting magnetic stripe cards.
 They simply tap their credit card, mobile device, or smartwatch to pay.
-The system generates a one-time encrypted code for each transaction, preventing fraudsters from stealing payment data.
+Instead of using the actual card number, the system generates a unique token for each transaction.
+This tokenization process prevents fraudsters from stealing reusable payment data.

-This is why 90% of shoppers still prefer contactless payments post-pandemic.
-Without these, you risk losing sales, slowing down checkout times, and letting fraud creep in.
+This is why 82% of cardholders with a contactless card have used it at the point of sale.
+Without contactless payment options, you risk losing sales, slowing down checkout times, and letting fraud creep in.

 Here’s a look at the most popular types of contactless payment methods and how they can transform your checkout process.